 The majority of our cases are funded by way of a conditional fee agreement, more commonly known as a no win no fee agreement.
 This means there is no financial risk to you.

-Our Specialist Inquest Solicitors are backed by nearly four decades of experience.
+Our Specialist Inquest Solicitors are backed by four decades of experience.
 Our legal practice and team of Medical Negligence Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.